-This low carb chicken pot pie recipe embodies everything comfort food is supposed to be.
+This keto chicken pot pie recipe embodies everything comfort food is supposed to be.
 It has a flaky biscuit topping that tastes just like the real thing.
-The filling of this Keto chicken pot pie has a creamy, garlicky base with tender pieces of chicken, carrots, peas, and onion.
+The filling of this low carb chicken pot pie has a creamy, garlicky base with tender pieces of chicken, carrots, peas, and onion.
 A bit of thyme adds that warm country feel.

 I know that some keto people balk at carrots and peas.
 Yes, they both have more carbs than our beloved spinach, romaine, and cauliflower.
 However, they are used in very small amounts in this recipe.
 In fact, there are only three net carbs per serving.

-I recommend using low-salt broth with this recipe.
+I recommend using a low-salt chicken broth for this low carb chicken pot pie recipe.
 The broth is simmered until it is thickened which concentrates the flavors.
 If you use regular broth, the end result will be too salty.

 This Keto Chicken Pot Pie makes a delicious meal anytime you need some comfort food.
 Enjoy!